Popular Portugal cruise ships Explore all cruise ships

 - In the valleys and forests of Portugal, you might find mosquitos in the summer, so bring a good insect repellent for those winery tours.
 Not so for Madeira or the Azores, where there are virtually no bugs or pests, thanks to their relative isolation.

-- The Portuguese way of life is very laid back, and you might find the pace of service (or anything else) is not quite what you are used to, which is particularly true of Madeira and Azores, which seem to exist in a kind of time bubble.
+- The Portuguese way of life is very laid back, and you might find that the pace of service (or anything else) is not quite what you are used to, which is particularly true of Madeira and Azores, which seem to exist in a time bubble.
 The best approach is to take it easy and enjoy the relaxed island atmosphere.